ngimpanha123/POS_System_Camcyber/README.md

 # One Stop File Service
-Welcome to the Simple API File Service!
-This service allows you to upload and manage files with basic authentication for added security.
+Welcome to the File Service!.
 ## How to Run the app
 To run the API File Service on your local machine, follow these steps:
 1. **Clone the Repository:**